Thinker: Learning to Plan and Act: Algorithm

-\paragraph{Code} The full code is accessible at \url{https://github.com/anonymous-scrl/thinker}.
-We have implemented the Thinker-augmented MDP in batches using Cython \cite{behnel2011cython}, a C extension for Python, to enhance efficiency.
-By leveraging the high-performance capabilities of C, we ensure that the primary computational cost lie with the model training and RL algorithm instead of the augmented MDP's logic flow and tree processing.
+The complete code is accessible at \url{https://github.com/stephen-chung-mh/thinker}.
+We implemented the Thinker-augmented MDP in batches using Cython \cite{behnel2011cython}, a Python language extension that optimizes performance by interfacing with C. This ensures that the primary computational burden is attributed to model training and the RL algorithm, rather than the logic flow within the augmented MDP.
+The code supports multi-thread processing, allowing multiple threads of Thinker-augmented MDP to share the same model.

+Our implementation of the Thinker-augmented MDP aligns with the OpenAI Gym interface \cite{brockman2016openai}, facilitating easy integration with existing RL frameworks.
+The code allows customization of various parameters such as stage depth $K$, maximum search depth $L$, and the model's learning rate, among others.
+Included in the repository is the code for the IMPALA algorithm applied to the Thinker-augmented MDP, reproducing the experimental results presented in the paper.